 - Yearner sleeper – you lie on your side with your arms stretched right out in front of your body.

 - Solider sleeper – you lie on your back with your arms and legs lying flat.

 - Starfish sleeper – you lie on your back with your arms up near your head.

 - Log sleeper – you lie on your side with your arms down by your sides.
-While this happens to be one of the most common sleeping position, it’s actually the most unpopular.14
+While this happens to be one of the most uncomfortable positions to fall asleep in, it is the most common position to be asleep in.14

 We don’t always sleep the same way every single night either although we do tend to have one or two sleeping positions we always seem to instinctively lie in.15